 REBOUND is a cognitive skills program for youth that was established in Sarnia Ontario in 1984.
 The underlying purpose of REBOUND is to help youth who are at risk and who are motivated to make positive changes in their lives.
 The aim of the REBOUND method is to teach and reinforce basic life skills, social skills, and cognitive skills that will enable young people to get started on sound decision making, the development of a sense of personal responsibility, goal setting and the building of a healthy self image.

-The REBOUND program runs in both schools during the day and in the community in the evening.
+The REBOUND program runs in both schools during the day and in the community after school.
+School programs run for 1.5 hours and community programs run for 2 hours (with a break).

 Week 1: Communication